 - At DSM we have committed to: - The Universal Declaration of Human Rights - The International Covenant on Civil and Political Rights - The International Covenant on Economic, Social and Cultural Rights - The International Labor Organization's (ILO) - Declaration on Fundamental Principles and Rights at Work - DSM is committed to the principle of equal opportunities for all employees, which includes providing our employees with a living wage - The Sustainable Procurement Program (SPP) handles potential labor and human rights issues that reside beyond its own operations.
-DSM assesses suppliers for possible human rights violations through sustainability assessments and audits from 'Together for Sustainability' and EcoVadis
+DSM assesses suppliers for possible human rights violations through sustainability assessments and audits from 'Together for Sustainability' and EcoVadis - Workplace and labor conditions are secured via DSM policies at national and global level.
+In addition, more than 50% of DSM employees are covered via Collective Labor Agreements

 2021 2020

-Gender pay gap 7% 8%
+Gender pay gap ^{1,2} 7% 8%

 Living wage

 Employees below lower-bound 0% -

 Employees below a living wage < 0.1% <2%

-Gender pay gap percentages are in favor of women.
+1Gender pay gap percentages are in favor of women.
 Percentage excludes Pentapharm (Switzerland & Brazil), Jiangshan, Twilmij and Erber.

-All data presented are subject to the non-financial reporting policy.
+2All data presented are subject to the non-financial reporting policy.
 IAR - Non-financial reporting policy